haghish/machinelearning/README.md

 machinelearning
 ===============

 > __CITE: Haghish, E. F. (in preparation).
-Integrating R machine learning algorithms in Stata using rcall 3.0: a tutorial for Stata developers__
+Integrating R machine learning algorithms in Stata using rcall 3.0: a tutorial for Stata users and developers__

 Description
 -----------